 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to make sure that allowing you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over time could be more than double that of someone having a near perfect FICO score.
+Lenders want to ensure that allowing you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of an individual having a better FICO score.

-We're used to working with all levels of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the first step in buying a home.
+Call us at 1-718-863-8778 and we can help you get on the right track to the home of your dreams.

-There are ways to raise your score.
+How do you boost your credit score?
 Building your FICO score takes time.
-It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be rare to make a large-scale change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

 - Pay on time.
-Your FICO score plummets with every account that goes to collections.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+How often you're late with payments greatly affects your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a lender.

-- Ensure that your credit history is correct.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+- Correct your credit report.
+If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the bulk of your debt taking up the balance one card.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the most of your debt taking up the balance a single card.

-- Department store cards and service station cards.
-For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your credit.
-You should always beware of maintaining a high balance for too long because these types of cards normally have a steeper interest rate.
+- Apply for gas station cards or store credit.
+For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to get credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You must always avoid carrying a large balance for more than a couple of months because these types of cards normally have a steeper interest rate.

 - Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
+But, make sure you pay them off in one or two payments.

-Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+Knowing the methods you can use to build up your credit score, you can move toward becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
 With the help of Go!
-Real Estate, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Real Estate, Inc., the loan process can be a stress-free experience so you, too, can achieve home ownership.